 Educate Your Patients About Heartburn

 The American College of Gastroenterology reports that more than 60 million Americans experience heartburn at least once a month.1 As common as the condition may be, your patients may be unaware of important aspects of their heartburn.
 Use the following information to help your patients better understand their symptoms, potential triggers and lifestyle changes that can help them manage their heartburn.
-Taking a proactive, 360º approach through education and recommending a flexible medication like Zantac 360º™ to prevent or relieve heartburn can help your patients with occasional heartburn achieve a better outcome.
+Taking a proactive, three hundred sixty degree approach through education and recommending a flexible medication like Zantac 360º™ to prevent or relieve heartburn can help your patients with occasional heartburn.

 What Is Heartburn?